HONOR

 As you move forward, honoring the process means:

-• Acting with integrity in every document you submit to others / the court;
+• Acting with integrity in every document you submit to others / a court;

-• Restoring justice by ensuring that all trustees act in their fiduciary capacity and fulfill their duty to you;
+• Restoring justice by ensuring that all act in their fiduciary capacities and fulfill their duties to you;

 • Engaging the court with respect for its role in administering equity while making clear your stance as a living wo/man whose unalienable rights are grounded in natural law;